 He has been a finalist for the Hunting Art Prize three times (2009, 2012, 2014).

-Similarly, the Marks series comprises works composed of repetitive marks in a limited grid, typically organized in centimeter-sized units.
-As in animated film, small changes from frame-to-frame – or across the paper – create motion.
+Hughes’ Repetition series comprises works composed of repetitive marks.
+As in animated film, small variations from frame-to-frame – or across the paper – create change.

 Hughes received a BFA in Studio Art from the University of Texas at Austin.
 Her work has been included in numerous exhibitions across the USA.
 Hughes works in a variety of media, including paint, photography and computer-based media.
 She has resided in Marfa since 2004 and is proprietor of Marfa Works on Paper.